Universal two-component dynamics in supercritical fluids: Results

-\paragraph*{Application: modeling the self-diffusion coefficient} Our results above have provided evidence for the two-component dynamical behavior and have shown that $f$ is a descriptor for the microscopic dynamics in the liquidlike to gaslike crossover.
+Our results above have provided evidence for the two-component dynamical behavior and have shown that $f$ is a descriptor for the microscopic dynamics in the liquidlike to gaslike crossover.
 Since the microscopic dynamics is closely related to macroscopic transport properties , there should be a close relation between $f$ and transport properties as well.
 Below we show one such example.

 One of the most important transport properties for supercritical fluids, especially for industrial applications, is the self-diffusion coefficient, $D$.
-This quantity can be easily obtained from MD simulations (see Methods).
+This quantity can be easily obtained from MD simulations using the mean squared displacement~\cite{Boon1991}:

+where ${\bf r}(t)$ the position of a given particle at time $t$.
+Here angular brackets denote the ensemble average.
+For water, we use the position of the O atom.
+The simulation times are long enough to reach the $t \to \infty$ limit.
+Alternatively, $D$ can be obtained using the velocity autocorrelation function~\cite{Boon1991}:

+where ${\bf v} (t)$ is the velocity of a given particle at time $t$.
+The results from the two methods agree within 5\%.

 Earlier work~\cite{Gallo2014} found that the self-diffusion coefficient for supercritical water appeared to follow an Arrhenius equation in the liquidlike and the gaslike region along each isobar.
 A dynamical crossover was found in between, but no specific model was given to describe it.
 Here we propose a model in which the parameter $f$ is used to describe this transition.

 A good model should reduce to the observed dependence in the gaslike and liquidlike limits.
 In the limit of a dilute gas, it is well known~\cite{Slattery1958,Chapman1939} that $D$ has a power-law dependence on either the temperature $T$ or the density $\rho$ ($T$ and $\rho$ are inversely related on an isobar by the ideal gas law).
 Since in this limit the density should be proportional to the number of bonds per atom, which is in turn proportional to $f$, we expect $D$ to have a power-law dependence on $f$ as well.
 In the dense liquid limit, $D$ is often described instead by the free volume model~\cite{Doolittle1951,Cohen1959}: $D \propto \exp(-A_v/V_f)$, where $A_v$ is a constant and $V_f$ the free molecular volume (i.e., the average volume per molecule in excess of its Van der Waals volume).
 Under the framework of our two-component dynamics description, we draw an analogy between the free volume, $V_f$, and the fraction of the gaslike component, $1-f$.
 This can be justified by noting that, as shown above, the gaslike dynamic component corresponds to free-particle-like diffusive motions in the fluid.
 Therefore, in the dense liquid limit, we expect $D \propto e^{-A/(1-f)}$ where $A$ is a constant.